How Do You Know If You Have PCOS? Key Signs to Look Out For

 The bad news?
 There’s no singular test for detecting PCOS in people, and so getting a diagnosis can take some time, and can involve multiple examinations.

-First up, your doctor will likely want to hear about your medical history, your menstrual cycle, and your symptoms (be completely honest and completely open – something seemingly small could help your GP with your diagnosis).
+First up, your doctor will likely want to hear about your medical history, your menstrual cycle, and your symptoms (be completely honest and open – something seemingly small could help your GP with your diagnosis).
 Then, you may be examined for physical symptoms of PCOS, such as excess hair growth, thinning head hair or hair loss, and acne.

 According to the NHS, you’ll then undergo hormone tests to determine whether hormone imbalances are caused by PCOS or something else.